-The controlling approach depth for all states of the tide in the port's Main Channel when entering the Port is 8.8m as far South as the 54° 51'N parallel (April 22).
-However, for the most up-to-date controlling depth for the main channel and for depths beyond this line, including all commercial berths, refer to the most recent Notice to Mariners, available on the Port's website.
+However, for the most up-to-date controlling depth for the main channel and for depths, including all commercial berths, refer to the most recent Notice to Mariners, available on the Port's website.

 The minimum underkeel clearance for vessels navigating within the port is the greater of 1.0 metre or 10% of the vessel's deepest draft, it being necessary to make due allowance for the effects of squat and swell, which will particularly affect vessels in strong onshore conditions.